valerypopoff/global-dotenv/README.md

 global_dotenv.appendSync('FOO', 'BAR', {path: '/path/to/the/file'});
 ```
 If the file doesn't exist, it will be automatically created.
+By using a proper custom path every time you can have multiple global files if it makes sense to you and your apps.
+For example you can have several groups of apps that share different global files.

 ## Acessibility of the global.env file